pvcnt/accio/docs/accio-v2/framework.md

   * an operator type;
   * values for all parameters;
   * a unique name among all nodes inside the same workflow;
-  * a scoped status for each input, forcing it to be scoped;
+  * a scoped status for each input, forcing it to be scoped.
-  * an ephemeral status for each output, forcing it to be ephemeral.

 Operator
 --------